Habbie/hello-dns/tdns/README.md

 ```

 This starts out with the basics: it reads a `DNSName` from the first
-argument to `tdns`, a `DNSType` from the second and finally a server IP
+argument to `tdig`, a `DNSType` from the second and finally a server IP
 address from the third argument.

 With this knowledge, in line 8 we create a `DNSMessageWriter` to make a